USQ employee engagement surveys

 - Developing, implementing and monitoring action plans for Faculties/Sections

-In July and August 2006, the University conducted its first comprehensive Employee Climate Survey.
-A range of information relating to results and initiatives from the 2006 survey is available.
+In July and August 2006 the University conducted its first comprehensive Employee Climate Survey.

-In 2010, USQ will be conducting its next survey - the U Count!
+In 2010, USQ conducted its second survey - the U Count!
 2010 employee engagement survey.

 All survey results focus on corporate level and work area (ie Faculty or Section) results as opposed to individuals, with a range of measures in place to ensure the confidentiality and anonymity of all employees who complete the survey.